 For many people, working from home sounds like a dream come true.
 You’re getting paid, and you don’t even have to leave the comfort of your living room!
 In some ways, it can be a real blessing for your mental health.
 But working remotely also comes with a lot of challenges.
-That goes double if you’re suddenly switching to a full remote work schedule—as many people are in the current climate of social distancing to stop the coronavirus.

 Keep your work and personal life separate